stratisproject/Documentation/source/SmartContracts/auction-smart-contract.rst

 The Auction Smart Contract
 ###############################

-This chapter takes a further look at the smart contract-specific parts of the Auction C# class.
+This chapter takes a further look at the smart contract-specific parts of an Auction C# class.
+You can check out the complete source `here <https://github.com/stratisproject/StratisSmartContractsSamples/blob/master/src/Stratis.SmartContracts.Samples/Stratis.SmartContracts.Samples/Auction.cs>`

 ::